-I have a radical proposal.
-Let’s recognize those who support our right to enjoy the company of family-reared, carefully created purebred dogs.
-Let's give breeders a certification for doing a really good job preserving the quality and value of heritage breeds.
+Five years ago I had a radical proposal.
+I felt we should recognize those who support our right to enjoy the company of family-reared, carefully created purebred dogs.
+I said let's give breeders a certification for doing a really good job preserving the quality and value of heritage breeds.
 AKC decided to award Breeders Of Merit but the title doesn't apply to preserving breeds.

 Purebred dogs were brought to America by those who fought for our personal freedom and liberties.
 The family-raised purebred is part of our culture and we must protect that heritage.
 It is the purebred dog that guards our livestock, protects our cities and airports, leads the blind, the handicapped, medical science, and most of all, represents our culture of individualism.

 The British Kennel Club has an Accredited Breeder Scheme.
 Our AKC still hasn't warmed to the idea.
 I know there’s the AKC Breeder of Merit award but its primary requirement is to register every puppy in the litter.
 I believe people dedicated to preserving our past and protecting our future can do this on our own.
 The time has come for Americans to preserve a big chunk of our heritage.
 The American Quarter Horse Association and the Morgan Horse Association united to take care of what American breeders created and we must do the same.

-The Heritage Dog Breeders Of America (HDBA) sounds about right to me so let’s get started.
+The Heritage Dog Breeders Of America (HDBA) sounds better than ever.
+It isn't too late to start.
 An HDBA Program might look something like this:

 The HDBA member will always strive to adhere to the same principals as the Breeder Of Merit and the AKC or UKC standard of the breed.
 The Heritage Breed’s character, instinct, physical and mental soundness must be paramount and must be preserved.